 You can use the

-expressSyncSetup command to quickly establish synchronization between the Oracle back-end directory and Novell eDirectory or OpenLDAP.
-The
+expressSyncSetup command to quickly establish synchronization between Oracle Internet Directory and Novell eDirectory or OpenLDAP.

-expressSyncSetup command uses default settings to automatically perform all required configurations.
-To use the
+expressSyncSetup uses default settings to automatically perform all required configurations To use

-When synchronizing multiple profiles from eDirectory or OpenLDAP to one Oracle back-end directory container, you must filter out only the specific users to be reconciled to prevent the reconciliation process from inadvertently deleting users.
+When synchronizing multiple profiles from eDirectory or OpenLDAP to one Oracle Internet Directory container, you must filter out only the specific users to be reconciled to prevent the reconciliation process from inadvertently deleting users.
 You can filter out only the specific users to be reconciled by performing either of the following steps:

 Modify the mapping rule so each profile creates the user in a different container.
 Refer to "Customizing Mapping Rules" for more information.